JessicaHudak/docs/docs/guides/Settings/PackageManager.md

 ![](../Images/Settings/PackageManager-InstallStatus-Failure.png)

-|If no errors occur during installation, the new package appears in the Package Manager main screen.
+If no errors occur during installation, the new package appears in the Package Manager main screen.

+---

 To uninstall a package, select it and tap **Uninstall** in the table header.